Careers at Havern

 Responsibilities:

-Plan, deliver, and amend instructional programs as necessary
+Plan, deliver, and amend as necessary the instructional programs

 Build students’ confidence and self-esteem as you come to know them as learners and individuals

-Communicate with families via conferences, phone conversations, emails and teacher blogs
+Communicate with families via conferences, phone conversations, messaging platform, and emails

 Maintain student notes, anecdotal records, observations, work samples, and any appropriate assessments

-Complete student progress reports three times annually: November, March, and June
+Complete student progress reports three times annually, October, February, and May

-Attend regular faculty meetings and other team or school-wide meetings as needed
+Attend monthly faculty meetings and other team or school-wide meetings as needed

 Take advantage of professional development opportunities and remain current on educational research and best practices